Campervan

-A camper van, also referred to as a camper, caravanette, motor caravan or RV (recreational vehicle) in North America, is a self-propelled vehicle that provides both transport and sleeping accommodation.
+A campervan, also referred to as a camper, caravanette, motorhome or RV (recreational vehicle) in North America, is a self-propelled vehicle that provides both transport, cooking facilities and sleeping accommodation.
 The term describes vans that have been fitted out, whereas a motorhome is one with a coachbuilt body.

 Ambiguity with motorhome

 The term motorhome is sometimes used interchangeably with campervan, but the former can also be a larger vehicle than a campervan and intended to be more comfortable, whilst the latter is more concerned with ease of movement and lower cost.
 For example, some campervans lack built-in toilets and showers, or a divide between the living compartment and the cab.

 The United States term "recreational vehicle" (RV) is more analogous to motorhome than campervan.

 Features

 Campervans may be equipped either with a "pop-up" roof which is raised during camping, or a fixed roof, either shared with the commercial van that forms the basis of the vehicle (commonly a "high-top" model), or as part of a custom coach-built body.

 Campervans usually have a small kitchen with a refrigerator (which is often powered by a choice of gas, battery, or mains electricity) and a two-burner gas hob and grill.
 They generally have dual-voltage lighting which can work from either a dedicated battery (other than the van battery) known as a deep-cycle or leisure battery, or from AC power, supplied at a campsite via a hook-up cable.
 Larger models may include a water heater, space heating and air conditioning, a portable toilet and an internal shower.
 Smaller models often carry a portable toilet, and sometimes an external shower that operates within the privacy of an awning.

 The term "Dormobile" is sometimes used generically in the United Kingdom due to a once highly popular conversion brand, and "Kombi" is used in Australia and other countries.
 The popularity of this type expanded in the 1950s after Volkswagen commissioned the Westfalia company to use the Kombi version of their Type 2 transporter as the basis for a campervan.